IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Setup aws manually
 ^^^^^^^^^^^^^^^^^^

 To create ``credentials`` manually, you will need to generate a key/secret key.
 The first step is to log onto your aws web console (e.g. `<https://console.aws.amazon.com/>`_).
-If you have created a user in AWS IAM, you can click on that user and generate the keys needed for dataverse.
+We recommend creating a user in AWS IAM and generating keys for that user (documentation available here https://aws.amazon.com/documentation/iam/).

 Once you have acquired the keys, they need to be added to``credentials``.
 The format for credentials is as follows: